 2.3 | In situ Cultivation Experiments

-We employed in situ cultivation experiments to grow biofilm communities on minerals present in DeMMO host rock.
-An array of flow-through colonization reactors were connected to borehole outflows at DeMMO1, DeMMO3, and DeMMO6 for 2-8 months to allow for colonization by biofilm communities prior to harvesting.
-Reactors were filled with crushed and polished minerals (pyrite, hematite, magnetite, siderite, pyrolusite, muscovite, gypsum, and calcite), native rock, or inert control substrates (glass beads, glass wool, and sand).
-Crushed minerals and rocks were mixed with sand to a ratio of ~1:2 to minimize major changes in pH (i.e. in experiments with pyrite where excess pyrite dissolution may result in extremely acidic fluids).
-After incubation, crushed mineral, rock, or inert control material was collected in sterile tubes and frozen on dry ice in the field for DNA.
-For comparison of DNA from biofilm communities to fracture fluid communities, we collected ~1L of fracture fluids on sterivex filters from each site.
-To control for the mine environment, we sampled ditch fluids from mine tunnels at depths of 800 and 4,100 feet and incubated combused glass slides arrays in the mine tunnels for 3 months as ambient background controls.
-Polished mineral and rock coupons or glass slides were included in each experiment for microcopy.
-Mineral and rock coupons and glass slides were fixed in 4% glutaraldehyde in the field and stored at 4o C (except for gypsum coupons which were not recovered due to dissolution).
-Raw borehole fluids were also collected for enumeration by epifluorescence microscopy in sterile PET bottles and fixed with 2% paraformaldehyde in the field (Osburn et al., in prep).
+We deployed in situ cultivation experiments to grow biofilm communities on minerals present in DeMMO host rock (Figure 3).
+Arrays of flow-through colonization reactors were filled with crushed and polished minerals (pyrite, hematite, magnetite, siderite, pyrolusite, muscovite, gypsum, and calcite) or inert control substrates (glass beads, glass wool, and sand).
+Crushed minerals were mixed with sand to a ratio of ~1:2 to minimize major changes in pH.
+The reactors were connected to borehole outflows at D1, D3, and D6 for 2-8 months to allow for colonization by biofilm communities prior to harvesting.
+After incubation, crushed mineral or inert control material was collected in sterile tubes and frozen on dry ice in the field for DNA.
+Additionally, we collected ~1L of fracture fluids on 0.2μm sterivex filters from each site for comparison of DNA from biofilm communities to fracture fluid communities.
+To control for the mine environment, we extracted DNA from standing water present in mine tunnels and from pre-sterilized glass slides incubated in open air in the mine tunnels for 2 months at depths of 800 and 4,100 feet.
+Polished mineral coupons or glass slides were included within each reactor for microcopy.
+Mineral coupons and glass slides were fixed in 4% glutaraldehyde in the field and stored at 4o C (except for gypsum coupons which were not recovered due to dissolution).
+Raw borehole fluids were also collected for enumeration by epifluorescence microscopy in sterile PET bottles and fixed with 4% paraformaldehyde in the field (Osburn 2019b in prep).